lknite/daytwo/README.md

   - hosts a website which can be used to access the pinniped kubeconfig files

 ## intended use
+In one step, copying a clusterapi resource file to git, cause a cluster to be deployed, addons installed, be authenticated via pinniped, and authorized via rbac.

 - place clusterapi cluster.yaml into a git repo
 - use argocd to automatically apply the folder containing all cluster yaml file
 - register-controller will detect cluster and automatically register it with argocd